 - October – Notte Bianca.
 Valletta truly comes to life in a cultural celebration which includes visual art exhibitions, theatre performance, street musicians and dancers, while state palaces and museums open their doors for the evening.

 - Last but not least, village feasts are held throughout the year in most localities around Malta and Gozo and are a great opportunity to get a taste and feel of something that lies at the core of Maltese culture: celebrating religion.
 Food, drink and fireworks but more importantly religious processions and a coming together of local families.

 A couple of quick tips on where to eat:

-- If you’re looking to get a taste of Maltese food, try Ta` Marija, in Mosta.
+- If you’re looking to get a taste of Maltese food, try Dar il-Bniet in Dingli.
 Curious to try the local favourite of rabbit?
 The village of Mgarr is known for a few places that prepare a delicious fenkata (rabbit dinner), e.g. Tal-Ingliz and Sunny Bar, both right next to the parish church

 - Looking for a quick bite?
 Cafe Jubilee in Valletta, Gzira and Victoria (Gozo) has a quirky/fun setup and offers good food at reasonable prices.

 Looking for more recommendations?
-Check out my full overview of restaurants in Malta.
+Check out my full my favourite restaurants in Malta.

 - If you expect to get to know Malta, the places popular among tourists may not necessarily give you that opportunity.
 Don’t be afraid to step outside your comfort zone.
-Malta is safe and the Maltese are generally helpful.
+Malta is a safe country to travel to and the Maltese are generally helpful.
 Ask your local contact (or receptionist) for some tips on good village feasts to visit, or maybe an event mostly locals would know of.
 It pays to explore in Malta.

 - If you decide to take a taxi, always agree upon a fare beforehand and don’t be afraid to shop around at taxi stands